elshafey9/get-rish/README.md

 # get-rish
-you need monwy now !
+you need money now !